Unearthing future leaders in rural Myanmar

 “I find Joseph trustworthy, hardworking and resourceful.
 He doesn’t give up, no matter how old, he just wants to get a university degree.
 If I were to look for a person who can carry the message of education, this is the right guy.
 Joseph will be the arms and legs.”

 In 2014, both officially named their initiative Global Village for Hope.
-The Singapore-registered charitable foundation has since provided financial and educational support to more than 200 children in 17 foster homes on the outskirts of Yangon and in Chin State.
+With the help of local partners, the registered philanthropic foundation has since provided financial and educational support to more than 200 children in 17 foster homes on the outskirts of Yangon and in Chin State.

 This includes an annual bursary programme that pays for tuition fees, school uniforms and materials to students, who go that extra mile in their studies.